jarviscanada/jarvis_data_eng_DanningJiang/README.md

 # Danning Jiang .
 Jarvis Consulting

-I am concentrated on software development and have hands-on experience in real projects, I am highly detail-oriented and logical.>- I am a fast learner and has strong motivation to work on cutting-edge technologies and have a good sense about coding, I pursues the high-quality and easy-to-understand codes. >- I also has a very engaging personality and exudes positive energy.
+I am concentrated on software development and have hands-on experience in real projects, I am highly detail-oriented and logical.
+I am a fast learner and has strong motivation to work on cutting-edge technologies and have a good sense about coding, I pursues the high-quality and easy-to-understand codes.
+I also has a very engaging personality and exudes positive energy.

 ## Skills